-Apart from the gobog currency in East Java, there are many Chinese coins found.
-The number of Chinese kepeng discoveries found in each district in East Java shows that there is an acculturation of trade and economic activities between the Majapahit people and Chinese traders.
+In addition to the go bog currency in East Java, there are many Chinese coins.
+The many discoveries of Chinese coins found in each district in East Java indicate that there is an acculturation of trade and economic activities between the Majapahit people and Chinese traders.
 This is by the interview Bp.
-Agus Jayadi:
+Agus Jayanti:

-"The discovery of objects that are closely related to currency, such as Chinese currency, local currency, weights, currency printing, and savings banks, is evidence of the dense economic and trade activity at that time.
-Studies of Chinese currency in Trowulan until at the conclusion that the currency as a medium of exchange circulating in the city of Majapahit originated from several eras."
+"The discovery of objects that are closely related to currency such as Chinese currency, local currency, weights, currency printing and savings piggy bank, is evidence of the dense economic and trade activity at that time.
+Studies on Chinese currency in Trowulan until at the conclusion that the currency as a medium of exchange circulating in the city of Majapahit originated from several eras. "

 There is a very close relationship in carrying out both economic and trade activities between the Majapahit people and Chinese traders.
-When trading transactions with residents, foreign traders from India and China mostly used currencies brought from their respective countries.
+When entering into trade transactions with residents, foreign traders from India and China mostly used currencies brought from their respective countries.
 As a result, many foreign currencies from various countries circulate in the Indonesian Archipelago.
 These trade relations gradually inspired residents or royal rulers in Java to make their currency.
 From what is described above, it can be assumed that the people of Majapahit and Chinese traders have applied accounting records for economic and trade activities with the currencies of their respective countries as a measuring tool for recording these activities.

-Figure 3.
-Chinese coins
+Figure 3 Chinese coins